-As a sophisticated, enlightened, manscaping individual, if you’ve never had a manicure or a men's pedicure, it’s time to try something new.
+As a sophisticated, enlightened, male grooming individual, if you've never had a manicure or a men's pedicure, it's time to try something new.
 Thankfully, a manicure doesn't have to involve hundreds of dollars at a nail salon.
 You can do the whole thing at home and have great results.
-Today, you’re going to learn how to do it and why nail care for men is important.
+Today, you're going to learn how to do it and why nail care for men is essential.

 Why manicure at all?

-You’re willing to take a trimmer to your balls in order to please the ladies, but you draw the line at a little nail care?
+You're willing to take a trimmer to your balls to please the ladies, but you draw the line at a bit of nail care?
 Is that really where we stand today?
-You’ve compromised more in the name of dating and social acceptance.
-It’s ok to admit it.
-This is not a place where you’re going to be discouraged from taking great care of your body.
+You've compromised more in the name of dating and social acceptance.
+It's ok to admit it; this is not a place where you're going to be discouraged from taking great care of your body.

 If your hesitation is more along the lines of avoiding any more time put into self-care, that's understandable.
 The good news is that you don't need to manicure every day or even every week.
 It's more like something you do when you notice your nails are struggling.

-And, if we step away from social motivations for a bit, it’s important to understand what a manicure really does.
+If we step away from social motivations for a bit, it's essential to understand what a manicure does.
 As a guy, you might be a little rough on your hands.
 A lot of us are.
-A manicure can help with nail health so they’re less likely to get shredded when you work with your hands.
-They’re great for skincare to help you avoid annoying hangnails.
-Most importantly, they’re important to overall hand hygiene, and that’s something we can all appreciate more than we used to.
+A manicure can help with nail health, so they're less likely to get shredded when you work with your hands.
+They're great for skincare to help you avoid annoying hangnails.
+Most importantly, they're important to overall hand hygiene, and that's something we can all appreciate more than we used to.

 This is easier than you might think.
 In a few painless steps, you'll have properly manicured hands.